Based on Ford Taurus Limited

 The 2011 Taurus is available in SE, SEL and Limited trim levels and is offered with front- or all-wheel drive.
 The Taurus competes with the Buick Lucerne, Chrysler 300 and Toyota Avalon.
-It is also...
+It is also available as a high-performance model called the Taurus SHO.
+(Skip to details on the: Taurus SHO)T...
 Read Full Report

 The SHO version of Ford's full-size Taurus sedan tries hard to do a lot of things, but it doesn't excel at any of them.It wants to be a performance car, but comes up short in a few critical areas.
 It could be a family car, thanks to its large exterior, but it's too cramped inside.
 It's comfortable cruising down the highway, but it's a pain on narrow city streets.
 The SH...
-Read Full Review
+Read full review for the 2011 Ford Taurus

 What you should get in your warranty can be confusing.
 Make sure you are informed.